 Keep furniture pale and lightweight rather than dark and solid, going for a metal bedstead and cafe-style bedside table.

-Love these small bedroom ideas but want more ideas for other rooms?
-READ: Small bathroom ideas to optimise your space
+Love these small bedroom ideas?
+Read: Small bathroom ideas to optimise your space

 A simple, perfectly balanced design scheme can be the saving grace of a small twin bedroom.
 Metal bedsteads are good space savers – but ring the changes with an unusual finish such as polished brass.
 Dress the beds in pure white linen and pastel-coloured wool blankets with a neutral/patterned duo of cushions to finish.
 Fit wall-mounted lamps to free up space on a shared bedside table.